shakeel-faiz/FF/12Dec-22/05-rvz.md

 In 2020, the Dolphin team introduced RVZ file format, a special way of compressing game files.
 These RVZ files can store all the important stuff from a game, like updates and extra data, in smaller files.
 Even though they are small, they still make games run smoothly on the Dolphin emulator.

+## How to open an RVZ file

+To open an RVZ file using the Dolphin emulator, simply open Dolphin, go to the menu bar, select "Open," and then locate and open your RVZ file.